johnrilling/shelltechnique/README.md

 # 6. Minimal CPU, RAM, disk, network, or back-plane consumption.

-# 7. Leverages the "Lingua Franca" of all Linux admins/DevOps aka the shell.
+# 7. No version conflicts or no upgrades.

 # 8. Large scale deployment capability.